We’ve never met a home that came with instructions — but fortunately for you, our form does!

 These image file formats work best with our forms: JPG, JPEG, GIF, PNG.

 Need to reduce a video’s size?
 That’s easy, too, when you follow this guide.

-Remember: Low-resolution images and high-definition video work well for contest and sweepstakes submissions — but please keep the high-resolution and high-definition versions in case you win, because we would need those to share on broadcast television, on todayshomeowner.com or on our social media platforms.
+Remember: Low-resolution images and low-definition video work well for contest and sweepstakes submissions — but please keep the high-resolution and high-definition versions in case you win, because we would need those to share on broadcast television, on todayshomeowner.com or on our social media platforms.

 ‘Internal Server Error’